Academic transcript

 Negotiated program

-An activity typically undertaken by an honour or postgraduate student that negotiates a project with a specific outcome with a facilitator and a defined unit value.
+An activity undertaken by an honours or postgraduate student, involving a project with a clear goal, guided by a facilitator and assigned a specific unit value.

 Online lecture

 A formal presentation by a facilitator, typically to a large number of students attending online, that usually has limited opportunity for engagement and group discussion.
-There is no opportunity for attending the online lecture on campus.
-Some lectures may be pre-recorded and available for students to view asynchronously.
+There is no opportunity for attending online lectures on campus.
+Some lectures may be pre-recorded and available for you to view in your own time.

 Online tutorial

 An online facilitated discussion and exploration of ideas and key concepts.
 Students are encouraged to have a high level of engagement and participation.
-There is no opportunity for attending the online tutorial on campus.
+You can’t attend an online tutorial on campus.

 OS-HELP

-A loan for students enrolled in a Commonwealth supported place (CSP) who want to study some of their course overseas.
+A loan from the Australian Government for students enrolled in a Commonwealth supported place (CSP) who want to study part of their course overseas.
+The loan can be used to help pay expenses related to the overseas study experience.

 Postgraduate fee-paying student